Top 5 Most Populous Counties

 There are 39 counties in Washington.

-The least populous county in Washington is Garfield County with a population of 2,210.
-This represents a population decline of -2.26% since the last census.
+The smallest county in Washington is Garfield County, with a population of just 2,375.
+This total represents a increase of 0.0% since the last census count was performed.